 Okay, I'll cut these folks a bit of slack since many chamber of commerce and networking group events are primarily attended by familiar faces.
 So they may not be expecting to meet anyone new.
 But in my experience, there are usually a few new folks at every event.
 So I almost always carry about 20 to 50 business cards on me.

-- Wear or Carry Something with Pockets.
-A networking event is a performance art!
+- Wear or Carry Something With Pockets.
+A networking event is performance art!
 Have a supply of business cards easily accessible to quickly and smoothly draw out a card to give.
 Keeping them ready in a jacket, slacks, skirt, or bag pocket makes it easy.
-Might even want to practice to make it a natural movement.
+Might even want to practice making it a natural movement.
 No digging around in a bag or wallet!

 Standard Business Card Size and Why to Use It